Homefires - The Journal of Homeschooling Online

 Bonus!
 Play "Edison Invents!" - an online, interactive game for students of all ages that teaches players about the many inventions of Thomas Edison.

 22. U.S. President John F. Kennedy assassinated in Dallas, Texas, 1963.
-Learn more about Kennedy's life and presidency by watching PBS' "The American President."
+Learn more about Kennedy's life and presidency by watching PBS' "The Presidents Collection."

 Bonus!
 Read the biography of John F. Kennedy and learn about his presidency online.

 23. Franklin Pierce, 14th President of the U.S., born 1804.
-Learn more about Franklin Pierce's life and presidency by watching PBS' "The American President."
+Learn more about Franklin Pierce's life and presidency by watching PBS' "The Presidents Collection."

 24. Henri de Toulouse-Lautrec, a French artist famous for his poster art of Paris night-life, in particular the Moulin Rouge, born 1864.
 Take a video tour of great artwork and get a lesson in art appreciation from Sister Wendy Beckett.
 "Sister Wendy - The Complete Collection." takes you on a trip across the world and through the ages, where her contemplative insights and unorthodox enthusiasm bring the world's great art to life.